Kidney stonesCalcium stones; Nephrolithiasis

 An in-depth report on the causes, diagnosis, treatment, and prevention of kidney stones.

-- Across the globe, the incidence of kidney stones is rising, particularlyinwomen of increasing age.
-It affects about 10% of the population.
+- Across the globe, the incidence of kidney stones is rising, particularly in women of increasing age.
+It affects about 9%, or 1 in 11 people in the US.

-- Obesity increases the risk of kidney stones.
+- Obesity and diabetes increase the risk for kidney stones.

 - Certain medications such as protease inhibitors, antibiotics, diuretics, and others can increase the risk of kidney stone formation.
 Changes in medication may be part of an overall treatment plan.